cedana/cedana/docs/get-started/plugins.md

 # Plugins

-Plugins extend the support of checkpoint/restore to various container runtimes, GPUs, etc. Plugins can either be installed from the online registry or built locally.
+Plugins extend the support of Cedana's checkpoint/restore to various container runtimes, GPUs, etc. Plugins can either be installed from the online registry or built locally.

 ## Online registry

+{% hint style="success" %}
 To access released plugins, you need to be authenticated.
 See [authentication](authentication.md).
+{% endhint %}

 You can list all available plugins with: